A brief history of the clinic

 In 2015, FHPC dispensary was transformed into a professional, well-organized room for the continued dispensing of free medications to patients.
 And a grant enabled the clinic to become an access site for a nonprofit organization called Dispensary of Hope.

-The clinic celebrated 20 years in 2016 and remains the only clinic serving strictly the uninsured and underinsured in McHenry County.
+The clinic celebrated 20 years in 2016 and remains the only clinic serving strictly the uninsured in McHenry County.
 The strategic planning for the clinic included the possibility of providing dental services and a mobile health van.

 In 2017, through the generosity of the Sage Legacy Fund, the clinic began its Mobile Health Outreach by purchasing a van outfitted to transport medical supplies and medications.
 The clinic began delivering primary care to the homeless at PADS and the Old Firehouse Assistance Center in Woodstock.

 After the closure of the only dental clinic for the uninsured in the county, and through the work of Dr. Joe Hagenbruch and the McHenry County Dental Society, dental services began in 2017 and local dentists and hygienists volunteer their time to see patients.